BossOverlordX/Port-Scanner/README.md

 ## ⚠️ Disclaimer

-This tool is intended for educational purposes and for use on systems where you have explicit permission.
+This tool is intended for educational purposes only and for use on systems where you have explicit permission.